Thabane174/Refreshman-Store-Project/README.md

 o Discount information

 ## Discount System
--Customers receive a 10% discount when purchasing 5 or more food items.
+- Customers receive a 10% discount when purchasing 5 or more food items.

 ## Clear Order
 - Removes current order information.
--Resets the shopping cart.
+- Resets the shopping cart.

 ## Technologies Used
 - C#